fbraem/mqweb/features/queue.md

   `queue/inquire/PIGEON/*`
   `queue/inquire/PIGEON?queueName=*&queueDepth=1`

+<div style="clear:both;"> </div>

 When a queuename parameter is passed in the URI path only the attributes of the queues which matches the given name will be returned.
-Query parameters are discarded.
+Query parameters are discarded in this case.

 A filter will be created based on the query parameters when no queuename parameter is passed in the URI path.

 The returned JSON object will have a `mqweb` object and a `queues` array.
 When a WebSphere MQ error occurred there will be no `queues` array, but instead an `error` object is returned.